hwang2006/huggingface-nlp-course/README.md

 <p align="center"><img src="https://github.com/hwang2006/KISTI-DL-tutorial-using-horovod/assets/84169368/34a753fc-ccb7-423e-b0f3-f973b8cd7122"/>
 </p>

-In order to do so, you need to add the "genai" virtual envrionment that you have created as a python kernel.
+In order to do so, you need to add the "hf-nlp-course" virtual envrionment that you have created as a python kernel.
 1. activate the horovod-enabled virtual environment:
 ```
-[glogin01]$ conda activate genai
+[glogin01]$ conda activate hf-nlp-course
 ```
 2. install Jupyter on the virtual environment:
 ```